Indianapolis Monumental Marathon

 The Indianapolis Monumental Marathon is an annual road marathon held in early November in Indianapolis, Indiana.
 The marathon was first held in 2008 and also includes a half marathon and 5K run.
-In 2015, it claimed to have become one of the 20 largest marathons in the U.S. Since 2016, it has been the only full fall marathon run in Indianapolis.
+Since 2016, it has been the only full fall marathon run in Indianapolis.
+In 2025, there were 6,674 finishers and it is ranked one of the top 15 largest marathons in the U.S.